openaps/docs/docs/docs/Gear Up/edison.md

 ### Soft Cases
 * [TallyGear soft case](http://www.tallygear.com/index.php?route=product/category&path=120) - these are the soft cases Dana uses ([see this example](https://twitter.com/danamlewis/status/792782116140388353)).
 The OpenAPS-sized case can be made any any pattern/fabric she uses elsewhere on the site.
+* [JD Burrows SD card case](https://www.officeworks.com.au/shop/officeworks/p/j-burrows-sd-and-usb-case-blue-jbsdcasbu) - this is a hard / soft case which fits the rig with a 2500mAh battery perfectly, can also fit a spare AAA pump battery (Australia)

 ## Other Options